talwrii/clidigraph/README.md

 # Draw a picture of the graph
 clidigraph show | dot -Tpng > /tmp/picture.png; sxiv /tmp/picture.png

-# Show the ancestors thing
+# Show the ancestors of thing
 clidigraph show --nodes 'after:thing'

+# Show which endpoints are connected to which starting points by paths
+clidigraph show --contract tag:start,tag:end
 ```

 # Alternatives and prior work